gustafsson96/american-the-office-quiz/README.md

 ### Content

-*I will use [this YouTube Video](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=12s) by YouTube channel Brian Design to create the JavaScript for this project.
+* [This YouTube Video](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=12s) by YouTube channel "Brian Design" has been a massive help in creating the JavaScript code for this project.
+I have watched the video several times and used it as a starting point for how to create a quiz using JavaScript, and modified it to fit my project.

 ### Media

-* The background image for all three pages (home, game, and end) is taken from [Rotten Tomatoe](https://www.rottentomatoes.com/tv/the_office).
+* The background image displayed on all three pages (home page, game page, and end page) is taken from [Rotten Tomatoe](https://www.rottentomatoes.com/tv/the_office).

-## Other